walterhiggins/WMPJS/book-outline.md

 The names of classes in Java can be quite long-winded because you have to include the package name and the class name.
 Java programmers call this the *fully qualified name*.
 Java programmers will often save themselves the need to use fully qualified names by *importing* packages.
 The JavaScript engine which runs inside Java has an *importPackage()* function but this function is not supported in later versions of JavaScript for Java.
 I personally like to avoid using fully qualified names throughout JavaScript code which is why whenever I need to refer to a Bukkit Type, I declare a short-named variable at the top of the module which refers to the longer fully-qualified name of the Bukkit Type.
 I also put a *bk* at the front of the variable name so I know I'm working with a Bukkit object and not a regular JavaScript object.
 This is just a personal preference.
 I've found it helps me when I'm writing plugins in JavaScript.
 It may be useful to you too.

 ### Enchantments
 One way you can mark an item as having special powers is to add an enchantment to it.
 Enchanted items shimmer and glow in the game.
 An Ender Bow should shimmer so that the player knows they're not holding a regular bow.
 For most of the activities you can do in the game, there are equivalent classes and methods in the Bukkit API.
 For example: In the game players can *add enchantments* to *items*.
-If we browse the Bukki API reference we see there's an *inventory* package which has a couple of classes one of which is called *ItemStack*.
+If we browse the Bukkit API reference we see there's an *inventory* package which has a couple of classes one of which is called *ItemStack*.
 An *ItemStack* is a collection of one or more *Items* which can be placed in one of the player's inventory slots or held in the player's hand.
 This *ItemStack* class has *addEnchantment()* and *addUnsafeEnchantment()* methods which we can use to add special powers to items in the game.
 I'll get into why I chose *addUnsafeEnchantment()* over *addEnchantment()* in a moment but first let's figure out what we want to do:

 1. We want to *enchant* the item created from the recipe so that it shimmers and is visually distinct from a regular Bow.
 2. We're going to use a ShapedRecipe object.
 The ShapedRecipe constructor - the function which will create a new Recipe() object - takes an *Item* as a parameter - this item will in turn be created each time a player uses the recipe in the in-game crafting table.